Academic Advising

 Copyright

 In the preparation of course, program or degree work, students are directed to comply with the copyright law of the United States (Title XVII, United States Code).
-Violations of copyright law and violations of regulations regarding the use of copyrighted material for educational purposes are violations of this policy.
+Violations of copyright law and violations of regulations regarding the use of copyrighted material for educational purposes are violations of the IIRP's Academic Integrity Policy.
 General guidelines on copyright can be found on the Library website.

 Library